sm00thb00th/bash-dev-enviro/README.md

 snort xfce4-terminal figlet x11-apps imagemagick mc mutt eject nano clamav clamav-daemon clamav-base kate clamav-freshclam clamav-milter clamdscan apache2 mysql-server sendmail pychecker shellcheck perl dwww git

-Run from Terminal: sCRYPtUPdater.sh, redundanz.sh to:
+Run from Terminal: sCRYPtUPdater.sh to:

 Edit your Projects with your favorite Editor, upload your Scripts or packed versions of perl or python to

 /usr/local/bin, stop a big compile with ctrl+4, be sure you change more then one byte.

-With shi3lD.sh you change your MAC to obtain a new IP, crtl+C to revert to vendors mac.
+redundanz.sh :

+Restart Apache2 MySQL sendmail, takes care about free space and notifiy on /dev/pts3 and per email

 # Files: